It's time to put that computer of yours to good use there, Champ.

 And let's not forget that this is what it's all about in the end.

 Either stay with the software that comes bundled with your Audio Interface or get a package that offers a slight increase in capability to give you room to grow.

-If you go buy a $700 sequencer as a trainer I will come to your house and tip you over in your chair... and you'll thank me for it.
+If you go buy a $1000 sequencer package as a beginner I will come to your house and tip you over in your chair... and you'll thank me for it afterward.